hpaluch/lfs-files/README.md

 When I make any change I can copy it back to git using `./copy_back_tree.sh` script.

 Please see [tree/usr/src/packages-r12.1-42.log](tree/usr/src/packages-r12.1-42.log) for my order of package builds.
+Notice already one mistake: I build GLib2 without installed PCRE2 - it downloaded its own copy of PCRE2 itself...

 As first you should download and unpack bootscripts (there is no build script, because there is nothing to build), for example using: